 April 25 was the date chosen to observe National DNA Day to mark the anniversary of when biologists and scientists James Watson, Maurice Wilkins, and Francis Crick first published their paper on DNA's double helix structure, in the scientific journal Nature, in 1953.
 This was a huge breakthrough in genealogy, and the three biologists were awarded the Nobel Prize for their discovery.
 DNA is the acronym for deoxyribonucleic acid, the molecule that contains the genetic code of living things.

 National DNA Day also commemorates the completion of the Human Genome Project.
 This project started in 1990, and gathered scientists from all over the world, trying to identify all the genes of the human genome and determine the base pairs that human DNA is made of.
-The project was funded by the United States government and was declared complete on April 14, 2003, two years ahead of schedule.
-One of the things that scientists in the project discovered was that each individual's genome is completely unique to them.
+The project was funded in part by the United States government and supported by other organizations such as the Wellcome Trust.
+It was declared complete on April 14, 2003, two years ahead of schedule.

 The first National DNA Day was declared to celebrate the end of the Human Genome Project, and to commemorate the 50th anniversary of the discovery of DNA's double-helix structure.
 In that year, 2003, April was also established as Human Genome Month.